bbauska/meta-react-basics/README.md

   alt="Two components (workdays and weekends); each with a message." width="40%" />
 </p>
-Next, you create the two components that each holds one of the messages to be displayed.
+<p>Next, you create the two components that each holds one of the messages to be displayed.
 Let's name these components Workdays and Weekends.
-The current message component needs to render the appropriate components based on the value returned from the getDay function call.
+The current message component needs to render the appropriate components based on the value returned from the getDay function call.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~ w3-s05-j. ternary operator example (222) ~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->